 The end of our Afghanistan adventure was worse than my most pessimistic predictions.
-Since 2008 I have insisted there was only one way the Afghanistan conflict could end and that would be with an accommodation of the Taliban.
-I never imagined that the Taliban would sweep the board and help us extricate ourselves from the country in the most amateurish Non-Combatant Operation (NEO) ever executed by the United States military.
+Since 2008, I have insisted there was only one way the Afghanistan conflict could end, and that would be with an accommodation of the Taliban.
+I never imagined that the Taliban would sweep the board and help us extricate ourselves from the country in the most amateurish Non-Combatant Operation (NEO) ever executed by the United States Armed Forces.

-I first got wind of the impending disaster on the 28th of July when a freelancer friend of mine asked if he could provide my contact information to a man in Zaranj, the capitol of Nimroz province, who wanted me to apply for a visa on his behalf.
-I checked with my former interpreter from Nimroz, now a resident of California, about the man in question and it turned out he was a resident of Zaranj, but had worked for the contractor GRS, not me.
-But I did learn about the new P1/P2 visa program which would open a route to the United States for Afghans who were not interpreters but had worked for Americans in other rolls.
+I first became aware of the impending disaster on July 28th when a freelancer friend of mine asked if he could provide my contact information to a man in Zaranj, the capital of Nimroz Province, who wanted me to apply for a visa on his behalf.
+I checked with my former interpreter from Nimroz, now a resident of California, about the man in question, and it turned out he was a resident of Zaranj, but had worked for the contractor GRS, not me.
+However, I did learn about the new P1/P2 visa program, which would provide a route to the United States for Afghans who were not interpreters but had worked for Americans in other capacities.

-On the 6th of August I started receiving a flood of emails from Afghans in Nimroz province (in the southwest), Nangarhar province (in the east), Balkh province (in the north), and Kabul.
-All of them wanted P2 visa applications started for them but not all of them qualified.
+On August 6, I began receiving a flood of emails from Afghans in Nimroz Province (in the southwest), Nangarhar Province (in the east), Balkh Province (in the north), and Kabul.
+They all wanted their P2 visa applications started, but most were not qualified.

-The guidance on who could recommend visa’s is as follows: “For non-governmental organizations (NGO) and media organizations that were not funded by the U.S. government, but are headquartered in the United States, the senior-most U.S. citizen employee of that organization may make a referral”.
-As a regional manager I had Chief of Party status, according to the State Department, which was the excuse they used to get me to stop wearing a pistol to provincial reconstruction meetings.
-My old company CADG backed me up by providing proof of employment letters within 24 hours of my requests.
+The guidance on who could recommend visas is as follows: “For non-governmental organizations (NGO) and media organizations that were not funded by the U.S. government, but are headquartered in the United States, the senior-most U.S. citizen employee of that organization may make a referral”.
+As a regional manager, I held the status of Chief of Party, according to the State Department, which was the excuse they used to persuade me to stop wearing a pistol to provincial reconstruction meetings.
+My former company, CADG, backed me up by providing proof of employment letters within 24 hours of my request.

-As the Taliban started taking provincial capitals the trickle of Afghans reaching out to me became a flood.
+As the Taliban started taking provincial capitals, the trickle of Afghans reaching out to me became a flood.
 In addition, my former interpreter from Nimroz province called to tell me he had sent his wife and four children to Afghanistan when his mother-in-law fell ill.
 They were stuck in Zaranj and the two youngest, who were born in California, only spoke English.
-He needed help so we organized a WhatsApp group to guide the family back to Kabul and into the airport.
-My favorite war correspondent Michael Yon, and the owner of CADG Steve Shaulis, got the family to Kabul.
-Getting them through the Marine perimeter became the problem, despite the children having American passports and the mother a permanent resident card they were not allowed into the airport.
+He needed help, so we organized a WhatsApp group to guide the family back to Kabul and the airport.
+My favorite war correspondent, Michael Yon, and the owner of CADG, Steve Shaulis, got the family to Kabul.
+Getting them through the Marine perimeter became the problem, despite the children having American passports and the mother a permanent resident card, they were not allowed into the airport.

-I was podcasting daily during the Kabul NEO with the Mensa Brothers on All Marine Radio and updating the audience regularly on the plight of my friend’s family and the travails my visa applicants were facing outside the Kabul Airport.
+I podcasted daily during the Kabul NEO with the Mensa Brothers on All Marine Radio.
+I regularly updated the audience on the plight of my friend’s family and the travails my visa applicants were facing outside the Kabul Airport.
 On the third day of the evacuation (August 18th) a listener put me in touch with a with a former Marine who was (I assume) a contractor working for the State Department inside the evacuation center.
-The next day I contacted another former Marine working inside the evacuation center.
-On the 20th of August I received a call from an old friend in Langley, Virginia asking if I had a “useful man” in Kabul.
-I had just been chatting with my old friend N who was a fixer at the Kabul embassy back when I ran the guard force.
-Mr. N is one of the most useful guys you could find in Kabul as he had the ability to acquire or do anything asked of him.
+The next day, I contacted another former Marine working inside the evacuation center.
+On the 20th of August, I received a call from an old friend in Langley, Virginia, asking if I had a “useful man” in Kabul.
+I had just been chatting with my old friend N, a fixer at the Kabul embassy, when I ran the guard force.
+Mr. N is one of the most useful guys in Kabul, as he can acquire or do anything asked of him.
 The first thing he said to me when we connected on signal was “the fucking Taliban took all my houses and cars and they have closed the banks too and I cannot stay here with them”.
 I do miss Kabul at times.

-On the 20th of August I had one visa applicant through the process, seven complete applications in the process, and eleven other applications that were not complete and not submitted.
-My Langley friend (we went through the Marine Corps officer training pipeline together) sent my useful man a message on the Signal app dropping my name and telling him to sit tight.
-That was cool and now one of the richest sketchy dudes from Kabul owes me.
-I placed my approved visa guy on a target list telling the Marines where he thought he was in the crowd and what he was wearing.
+On the 20th of August, I had one visa applicant through the process, seven complete applications in the process, and eleven other applications that were not complete and not submitted.
+My Langley friend (we went through the Marine Corps officer training pipeline together) sent a useful man a message on the Signal app, dropping my name and telling him to sit tight.
+That was cool, and now one of the richest sketchy dudes from Kabul owes me.
+I placed my approved visa guy on a target list, telling the Marines where he thought he was in the crowd and what he was wearing.
 I asked about my other applicants and was told they were on it.

-Steve and Michael had done the same thing with their contacts inside the evacuation center and had the fix in to get our California family through the gate.
-I could feel the momentum going our way and went the sleep that night convinced we salvage something positive from the Afghanistan debacle.
+Steve and Michael had done the same thing with their contacts inside the evacuation center and had made arrangements to get our California family through the gate.
+I could feel the momentum shifting our way, and I went to sleep that night convinced that we could salvage something positive from the Afghanistan debacle.

 Then everything turned to shit.